majjihari/bash/README.md

 . ~/code/github/jumpscale/bash/zlibs.sh
 ```

-this will source all methods, codecompletion will now work.
+This will source all methods, codecompletion will now work.

-# lede tools
+# Lede Tools

 ```bash
 #configure a remote lede box, first make sure the ZNodeSet ... is done